-Cumulative results from the LALRP survey analysis indicate that only one crop farming landholder will lose more than 50% of their cultivated land.
+Cumulative results from the LALRP survey analysis indicate that only two crop farming landholders will lose more than 50% of their cultivated land.
 Based on the LALRP-oriented stakeholder consultations conducted with the administrative offices of the project-affected regions and districts, replacement arable land for crop-farming leaseholds is not readily available, as the most productive land reserves have already been allotted to locally based crop farmers.